deepakshet-tech/booking-app/README.md

 Frontend: HTML, CSS, JavaScript

-Backend: (Add if you’re using Flask, Node.js, etc.)

-Database: (Mention if you used MySQL, MongoDB, etc.)

 📦 Installation & Setup :

 👨‍💻 Developer :

 Project Name: Goods Zone

 Created by: Deepak Shet

 Feel free to connect for collaboration or feedback!